RichQUACK.com (QUACK) Price Tops $0.0000 on Top Exchanges

-RichQUACK.com (QUACK) traded down 1.5% against the U.S. dollar during the 1-day period ending at 15:00 PM ET on April 4th.
-One RichQUACK.com token can now be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Over the last week, RichQUACK.com has traded down 4.3% against the U.S. dollar.
-RichQUACK.com has a total market cap of $52.20 million and $1.08 million worth of RichQUACK.com was traded on exchanges in the last 24 hours.
+RichQUACK.com (QUACK) traded up 0.4% against the dollar during the 1-day period ending at 10:00 AM ET on April 5th.
+RichQUACK.com has a total market cap of $53.11 million and approximately $985,175.54 worth of RichQUACK.com was traded on exchanges in the last 24 hours.
+During the last week, RichQUACK.com has traded 2.9% lower against the dollar.
+One RichQUACK.com token can now be bought for $0.0000 or 0.00000000 BTC on major exchanges.

 - Kitty Inu (KITTY) traded 2.2% lower against the dollar and now trades at $89.88 or 0.00329820 BTC.